MartinHefel/Fast-Matrix-Product-Operator-Based-Time-Evolution/README.md

 The used assumptions are the following: The system is one-dimensional and finite.
 There are no periodic boundary conditions between the last and the first site.
 The local Hilbert space dimension $d$ as well as the MPO dimension $D$ are identical for each site.

-In general, models that compile with the assumptions above can be implemented by defining the MPO in the MPO class and referencing it in the respective model class.
+In general, models that compile with the assumptions above can be implemented by defining the MPO in `TeNW/mpo_network.py` and referencing it in the newly created corresponding model in `TeNW/model.py`.
 The implemented models in `TeNW/model.py` are the quantum clock model for nearest-neighbor interactions (`ClockModel_NN`) and nearest- and next-nearest-neighbor interactions (`ClockModel_NNN`).
 The file and object structure of the library can be found below.

 ```
 TeNW